Teen Adventure Camps

 Transformative Adventures for Teens in the Great Outdoors

-Flambeau River Trip, Age 12-14
+Flambeau River Trip, Ages 12-14

 This is the ideal trip for beginning canoeists.
 Shorelines are fully wooded with big sections of wide river, perfect for a scenic float.
 Wildlife viewing and fishing opportunities abound.
 Campers will spend 2 nights and 3 days navigating approximately 30 miles of this big, majestic river.
 Campsites are common and well maintained.
 This trip is sure to ignite your teens’ passion for outdoor adventures on Wisconsin’s waterways.
 Intensity Level 2/5.